 1966: Mao purges rivals

 > Location: Beijing

-At the end of a weeklong session of the Communist Party Central Committee of the People’s Republic of China, Chairman Mao Zedong condemns the political elites, calling on China’s youth to rebel against the entrenched political hierarchy.
-It is the beginning of the decade-long Cultural Revolution that fundamentally transforms Chinese society.
-Intellectuals, members of the former Nationalist government, and people with ties to Western powers are persecuted, sent to re-education labor camps, or killed by the factions of Red Guards formed in the wake of Mao’s call to action.
+At the end of a weeklong session of the Communist Party Central Committee of the People’s Republic of China, Chairman Mao Zedong condemned the political elites, calling on China’s youth to rebel against the entrenched political hierarchy.
+It was the start of the decade-long Cultural Revolution that fundamentally transformed Chinese society.
+Intellectuals, members of the former Nationalist government, and people with ties to Western powers were persecuted, sent to re-education labor camps, or killed by factions of the Red Guards.

 Sponsored: Tips for Investing

 A financial advisor can help you understand the advantages and disadvantages of investment properties.
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.